Turkey keen for mention in G20 communique, but rejected

 "Strengthening the rule of law is fundamental for sustainable development and we support the legitimate government of Turkey in its endeavours to enhance economic stability and prosperity," the additional paragraph of the G20 was to say.

-Officials from European Union countries, however, did not support that.
-"Turkey is out of the communique," one G20 official said.
+Officials from European Union countries, however, did not support that and the final communique did not mention Turkey.

-But another G20 official said that the final G20 statement might include a sentence that G20 countries are interested in a stable Turkey.

 Western countries backed Turkey's government during last week's failed putsch, but are increasingly worried about Ankara's subsequent crackdown against thousands of members of the security forces, judiciary, civil service and academia.